 2. Size Matters

 The size of diamond studs is calculated in “total carat weight,” which is the total carats of both earrings added up.
 So two carat total weight studs have two one carat diamonds, one in each earring.
 But remember that the total carat weight includes all the diamonds in the earrings, not just the center stones, so if you are looking at halo diamond studs, you need to subtract the weight of the small diamonds to calculate the weight of the center stones

 The most popular total weight is one-carat total weight diamond stud earrings, which have a half-carat diamond set in each earring.
 How big is that?
 To put it in perspective, a one-half carat diamond is 5mm in diameter and a one-carat diamond is about 6.4 mm in diameter.
 For significant savings, consider 0.90 carat total weight lab grown stud earrings that look almost the same as one carat studs but cost quite a bit less.
-And thanks to lab-grown diamonds, you can probably afford to super size your studs to two carat diamond stud earrings with one carat per ear, which is noticeably bigger and brighter.
+And thanks to lab-grown diamonds, you can also super size your studs to two carat diamond stud earrings with one carat per ear, which is noticeably bigger and brighter for less than $3000.